 Some key facts about the New England energy market, according to ISO New England:

-The region has a population 14 million with 6.5 million households and businesses.
+The region has a population of 14.8 million with 7.2 million retail electricity customers.

 These households and businesses are served by 13 interconnections to power systems in New York & Canada.

 The New England Council’s Energy and Environment Committee’s ongoing work on a variety of issues and policies helps to ensure that New England’s citizens and businesses continue to have access to affordable and secure energy resources.
 The Council’s Energy and Environment Committee provides a forum for New England’s energy and environment communities to discuss public policy priorities for the region.
-The NEC staff contacts for the Energy & Environment Committee are David O’Donnell and Peter Phipps.
-Below are some examples of recent activities.
+The Committee is chaired by Mark Kalpin of Holland & Knight and the NEC staff contact for the Committee is Sean Malone.